karthiksagarmv/Sudoku-Game/README.md

 # Sudoku-Game
 Sudoku is a logic number puzzle tickling one to come up with suitable number for grid.
-The project aims to build a sample sudoku game using Python
+The project aims to build a sample sudoku game using Python.
+I absolutely love playing number games so why not build the game instead of just playing it !!

 # Setup ( MacOS )